billfoxco/seeing-md/SEEING.md

 Then consider:

-- What am I treating as fact that may already contain interpretation, favorable or unfavorable?
+- What am I treating as fact that may already contain interpretation, favorable, unfavorable, or apparently neutral?
 - What past experience is entering this moment?
 - What assumption is making the next action seem necessary?
 - What are we trying to prevent, and what has that already decided?